Towards Low-Cost and Efficient Malaria Detection: Evaluation Methods

 First, using the CycleGAN\cite{CycleGAN2017} $\mathit{G_{h\rightarrow l}}$, we translate the images $x_i^h \in D_h$ to $D_l$.
 Thus creating an intermediate fake-LCM domain $D_f=\{(x_i^f = \mathit{G_{h\rightarrow l}}(x_i^h), y_i^f=y_i^h)\}_{i=1}^{N_h}$.
 Different strategies are used to perform domain alignment at different stages of Faster-RCNN.
 Since we have access to the ground-truth for the intermediate fake-LCM domain $D_f$, we can use the standard loss functions ($\mathcal{L}_{reg}$ and $\mathcal{L}_{cls}$) to bridge the gap between the $D_l$ and $D_h$.
 We introduce ranking loss and triplet loss to align the feature extraction and the region proposal network (RPN) across domains.

-Let $F_x$ be feature volume being input to the RPN and $S_x \in \mathbb{R}^{(H\times W \times K)}$ be the objectness score output by the RPN for $K$ anchors when we input image $x$.
+Let $F_x$ be the feature volume being input to the RPN and $S_x \in \mathbb{R}^{(H\times W \times K)}$ be the objectness score output by the RPN for $K$ anchors when we input image $x$.
 Since, $x_i^f = \mathit{G_{h\rightarrow l}}(x_i^h)$ and $x_i^l$ are corresponding images across the domain, RPN should have a similar response for both.
 In order to minimize the difference between objectness score of the proposed region from the RPN for fake-LCM and its corresponding LCM image, we use the following ranking loss: where $\beta$ is the margin.
 Similarly based on the correspondence across domains, we introduce the \textit{triplet loss} to maximize the similarity between $x_i^f$ and $x_i^l$.
 Let $x_i^f$, $x_i^l$ and $x_j^l$ ($i \ne j$) be anchor, positive and negative samples for the triplet loss.
 Let $f_i^a= \psi(F_{x_i^f})$, $f_i^p= \psi(F_{x_i^l})$ and $f_i^n= \psi(F_{x_j^l})$, where $\psi$ is global average pooling function, the triplet loss is defined as:

 where $\alpha$ is the margin.
 The source domain model is adapted using the standard Faster-RCNN loss-function for the $x_i^f \in D_f$ (images from the intermediate domain).
-For the images from the $D_l$, the $\mathcal{L}_t$ and $\mathcal{L}_r$ helps in domain alignment.
+For the images from the $D_l$, the $\mathcal{L}_t$ and $\mathcal{L}_r$ help in domain alignment.